Fairview Mall: History

 In 1991, the Hudson's Bay Company discontinued the Simpsons banner in favour of The Bay, in the process selling several duplicate locations, including its Simpsons store at Fairview Mall, to Sears Canada.

 In 1997, mall co-owner Markborough Properties was acquired by Cambridge Shopping Centres from the Thomson family.
 Cambridge was acquired by Caisse de dépôt et placement du Québec subsidiary Ivanhoé between 1999 and 2001, forming Ivanhoé Cambridge.

-In the late 1990s, a major portion of the shopping centre's parking lot was redeveloped into a large bus terminal as part of the Toronto Transit Commission's (TTC's) Don Mills subway station (the eastern terminus of Toronto's new Sheppard subway line), which opened in 2002, and also as the southern terminus of York Region Transit's Viva Green bus rapid transit line.
+In the late 1990s, a significant portion of the shopping centre's parking lot was redeveloped into a large bus terminal as part of the Toronto Transit Commission's (TTC's) Don Mills subway station (the eastern terminus of Toronto's new Sheppard subway line), which opened in 2002, and also as the southern terminus of York Region Transit's Viva Green bus rapid transit line.